carpentries-incubator/SDC-BIDS-dMRI/_episodes/preprocessing.md

 With these two inputs, the next step is to make the call to <code>topup</code>
 to estimate the susceptibility-induced field.
 Within the call, a few parameters are used.
 Briefly:
-* <code>--imain</code> specifies the previously merged volume
+* <code>--imain</code> specifies the previously merged volume.
 * <code>--datain</code> specifies the text file containing the information regarding the acquisition.
 * <code>--config=b02b0.cnf</code> makes use of a predefined config file supplied with <code>topup</code>, which contains parameters useful to registering with good $b = 0 s/mm^2$ images.
-* <code>--out</code> defines the output files containing the spline coefficients for the induced field, as well as subject movement parameters
+* <code>--out</code> defines the output files containing the spline coefficients for the induced field, as well as subject movement parameters.

 ~~~
 topup --imain=../../data/ds000221/derivatives/topup/sub-010006/ses-01/dwi/work/sub-010006_ses-01_acq-SEfmapDWI_epi.nii.gz --datain=../../data/ds000221/derivatives/topup/sub-010006/ses-01/dwi/work/pedir.txt --config=b02b0.cnf --out=../../data/ds000221/derivatives/topup/sub-010006/ses-01/dwi/work/topup